 Diagnosing a temperature and pressure relief valve leak

-If water discharges, it usually means the valve is defective (it opened and didn’t close) or the water heater is operating under too high a temperature or pressure.
+If you have a water heater leaking from relief valve, it usually means the valve is defective (it opened and didn’t close) or the leaking water heater is operating under too high a temperature or pressure.

 First, check the water temperature and make sure the setting is about 120 degrees F (or “medium” if your thermostat doesn’t have a degree reading).
-If the valve continues to leak, remove it and examine it for mineral buildup and signs of corrosion.
+If you still see the pressure relief valve leaking, remove it and examine it for mineral buildup and signs of corrosion.
 The minerals in especially hard water can clog it or attack the metal parts, resulting in valve failure.
 This is especially common with water from a well.
 And if you have municipal water, check with your local water department to find out if the water supply has a high concentration of minerals.
 In either case, you’ll have to soften your water.

 Stop a water heater drain valve leak

-You’re supposed to flush your water heater regularly to remove sediment from the bottom of the tank.
+You’re supposed to flush your hot water heater regularly to remove sediment from the bottom of the tank.
 But many homeowners don’t do it until they hear rumbling from the tank.
+(Here are 21 things homeowners must know.)
 After the flush, they discover that the drain valve leaks.
 If the drain valve is brass, you can usually replace the washer.
-It’s a fairly easy but time-consuming fix because you have to shut off the water and drain the tank.
+Repairing a water heater leaking from the drain valve is a fairly easy but time-consuming fix because you have to shut off the water and drain the tank.
 If you have a plastic drain valve, your best bet is to replace the entire valve.
 You guessed it; you’ll have to drain the tank for that fix, too.
 So how do you stop the drip until you get around to fixing the valve?
 Simple—buy a brass garden hose end cap and screw it onto the valve threads.

 - Adjustable wrench